miegli/Neoslive.Hybridsearch/README.md

 # HybridSearch

-HybridSearch is a powerful realtime search engine written in Javascript/AngularJS with an intelligent indexing mechanism combined with by [Google Firebase](http://firebase.google.com/) (noSQL).
+HybridSearch is a powerful realtime search engine written in Javascript/AngularJS based on an intelligent indexing mechanism powered by [Google Firebase](http://firebase.google.com/) (noSQL).
 Hybrid stands for the innovative way of streaming search results.
-Every search request delivers small and preselected data blocks and then they are processing on client side for calculation the search result.
-Whenever data of the noSQL database changes, HybridSearch performs a live update of the current search result - that's why we call it realtime search engine.
-The search engine was invented by Michael Egli in 2016 and it's a free open source software.
+Every search request delivers small and preselected data blocks and then they are processed client side for calculation the search result.
+Whenever data of the source application (Neos CMS, Magento, etc.) was changed, HybridSearch updates the search index und performs a live update of current search results - that's why we call it realtime search engine.
+The search engine was invented by [Michael Egli](http://www.assoftware.ch) in 2016 and it's a free open source software.
 Special thanks to Oliver Nightingale ([lunr.js](https://github.com/olivernn/lunr.js/)) and Wei Song ([elasticlunr.js](https://github.com/weixsong/elasticlunr.js)).

 ## Features
 * **Search as you type** (autocomplete and autocorrect were done in background).
-* **Realtime binding** (full search index and search results).
+* **Realtime binding** (search index and results view).
 * Analyzes Google Analytics Reports for **better semantics** (optionally).
+* Creates search index from rendered and structured data, not just from raw data.
+* No configuration needed while indexing.
 * **Provides a javascript framework for creating fantastic user experience**.
 * Minimal, but **powerful configurations** (relevance boosting, filtering, facets, etc.)
 * **High performance**, no Server-side utilization while searching.
+* Supports up to 10'000 parallel/concurrency search requests.

 ## Implementations
 HybridSearch comes with default integration for [Neos CMS](https://www.neos.io).
 Other implementations can be done very easy.
+Default Implementation for Magento is coming soon.

 ## Installation with Neos